okp4/template-python/README.md

 Code linting is performed by [flake8](https://flake8.pycqa.org).

-> ⚠️ Be sure to write compliant with `flake8` rules or else you'll be rejected by the CI.
+> ⚠️ Be sure to write code compliant with `flake8` rules or else you'll be rejected by the CI.

 ```sh
 poetry run flake8 --count --show-source --statistics